th7mo/th7mo.com/markdown.md

 Prefix a line with a hash `#` symbol to make it a heading.
 The amount of hashes defines the heading level.
-It is recommended to not number the headings manually.
+It is recommended to not number the headings manually:
 ```md
 # Heading 1
 ## Heading 2